 An attempt at invoking this was rejected when Jim Wilson, Hulk's sidekick from The Seventies, was dying of AIDS and asked the Hulk (at the time with Banner's brain) for a transfusion to keep him alive, like he had done for his cousin Jen.
 Hulk refused.

 Literally in Empowered; three of the members of the "Super-Homeys" alone got their powers from post-human STDs, and actually teamed up after meeting each other at a support group for it.
 One nameless superheroine contracted her powers from a cosmically enhanced cape, a guy who slept with a Cute Robot Girl found himself turned into a living robot himself, and one poor unlucky bastard named Protean (he used to go by the moniker "Glorpp") dissolved into a Blob Monster as a result of an STD he contracted from a Green-Skinned Space Babe.

-As mentioned in the Western Animation and Comics sections, Spider-Man has a knack for this.
-Even the movie version.
+Spider-Man has a knack for this, even in the Spider-Man Trilogy.
 Both Osborns were introduced before gaining powers as the first and second Green Goblin, Peter met Otto Octavius a few times before he turned into Doctor Octopus, and he knew Eddie Brock before he turned into Venom.
 This is actually against canon since part of Venom's initial concept was that he was an unknown reporter who had a very personal vendetta against Peter.
 The idea being that Peter's heroics destroyed a life without him realizing it.
 The only villain Peter faced who he didn't know previously was the Sandman, although he was Uncle Ben's killer so there was at least some personal connection to him.